aicell-lab/aicell.io/content/post/welcome-jeremy/index.md

 ---

 Feel free to reach out to Jeremy for potential collaborations or inquiries.
 Here you can find more information about [Jeremy](/authors/jeremy).

+---

+## Acknowledgments

+This post was co-edited with the assistance of ChatGPT, a conversational agent trained by OpenAI.